Khan/genqlient/docs/DESIGN.md

 Luckily, there is plenty of prior art for generating types for GraphQL schemas, including:
 - Apollo's [codegen](https://github.com/apollographql/apollo-tooling#apollo-clientcodegen-output) tool generates Swift, Scala, Flow, and TypeScript types
 - [GraphQL Code Generator](https://www.graphql-code-generator.com/) generates types for TypeScript, C#, Java, and Flow
-- Khan Academy has an in-house tool used to generate Flow types for our mobile apps (Khan folks, it's at `react-native/tools/graphql-flow` in the mobile repo)
+- infiotinc Academy has an in-house tool used to generate Flow types for our mobile apps (infiotinc folks, it's at `react-native/tools/graphql-flow` in the mobile repo)
 - In Go, [gqlgen](https://github.com/99designs/gqlgen) generates similar types for the server side of things
 - In Go, [shurcooL/graphql](https://github.com/shurcooL/graphql/) doesn't generate types, but uses types in a similar fashion